-Annual Comparison of Median Readings for Eutrophication Parameters and Recreational Assessment For Eagle Lake in 2000, Neighboring Lakes, Lakes with the Same Lake Classification, and Other CSLAP Lakes
+Annual Comparison of Median Readings for Eutrophication Parameters and Recreational Assessment For Eagle Lake in 2001, Neighboring Lakes, Lakes with the Same Lake Classification, and Other CSLAP Lakes

-The graphs to the left illustrate comparisons of each eutrophication parameter and recreational perception at Eagle Lake-in 2000, other lakes in the same drainage basin, lakes with the same water quality classification (each classification is summarized in Appendix B), and all of CSLAP.
+The graphs to the left illustrate comparisons of each eutrophication parameter and recreational perception at Eagle Lake-in 2001, other lakes in the same drainage basin, lakes with the same water quality classification (each classification is summarized in Appendix B), and all of CSLAP.
 Please keep in mind that differences in watershed types, activities, lake history and other factors may result in differing water quality conditions at your lake relative to other nearby lakes.
 In addition, the limited data base for some regions of the state preclude a comprehensive comparison to neighboring lakes.

-Based on these graphs, the following conclusions can be made about Eagle Lake in 2000:
+Based on these graphs, the following conclusions can be made about Eagle Lake in 2001:

-a) Using water clarity as an indicator, Eagle Lake was less productive than other lakes with the same water quality classification (Class B), and other Upper Hudson River drainage basin and CSLAP lakes.
+a) Using water clarity as an indicator, Eagle Lake was less productive than other lakes with the same water quality classification (Class B), other lakes in the Upper Hudson River drainage basin, and other CSLAP lakes.

-b) Using chlorophyll a as an indicator, Eagle Lake was less productive than other Class B, Upper Hudson River drainage basin and other CSLAP lakes.
+b) Using chlorophyll a concentrations as an indicator, Eagle Lake was less productive than other Upper Hudson River drainage basin lakes, other Class B lakes, and other CSLAP lakes.

-c) Using preliminary total phosphorus concentrations as an indicator, Eagle Lake was less productive than other Upper Hudson River basin, Class B, and other CSLAP lakes.
+c) Using total phosphorus concentrations as an indicator, Eagle Lake was about as productive as other Upper Hudson River drainage basin, and less productive than other Class B, and other CSLAP lakes.

-d) Using QC on the field observations form as an indicator, Eagle Lake was less suitable for recreation as other Class B, other Upper Hudson River drainage basin and other CSLAP lakes.
+d) Using QC on the field observations form as an indicator, Eagle Lake was less suitable for recreation than other Class B, other